pitt-crc/user-manual/docs/slurm/job-limits.md

 | h200 | 4 | 2 | 1 |

 !!! info "Investor and community-owned partitions"
-    Groups that have invested in hardware, and PI-owned community partitions, have their own QoS with different limits and higher priority.
-The tables above are the general-access limits.
-See the
-    [Job Scheduling Policy](../policies/job-scheduling-policy.md) for how
+    Groups that have invested in hardware, have their own QoS with different limits and higher priority.
+The tables above are for the general-access limits.
+See the [Job Scheduling Policy](../policies/job-scheduling-policy.md) for how
     community-owned priority works.